vivienfanghuagood/jupyterServer/README.md

 1. Ensure your kubeconfig is accessible (e.g. via `~/.kube/config`).
 2. The nodes must expose the GPU resource as `nvidia.com/gpu`.
-3. Install the Python dependencies and then start the Flask server as described above.
+3. Install the Python dependencies and then start the FastAPI server as described above.

 ## License